bakpakin/Fennel/README.md

 ## Try it

+At [https://fennel-lang.org](https://fennel-lang.org) there's a live in-browser repl you can use without installing anything.

-Clone the repository, and run `./fennel --repl` to quickly start a repl.
+Otherwise clone this repository, and run `./fennel --repl` to quickly start a repl.

 The repl will load the file `~/.fennelrc` on startup if it exists.